 R.J.: One party, rather political bloc, that did quite well was the newly formed Yelk bloc, who placed in third.
 Why do you think Yelk did so well?
 Do they not face the same issues the ARF faces in Yerevan?

 G.M.: Not really.
 First of all, as you say, Yelk is a bloc.
 They are [comprised of] three parties and two of them are new.
 At least in one of them, there are many young activist who were active in, for example, the Dem Em movement—a movement which [the ARF] actually worked very actively in.
 And they worked with us.

 Personally, I hope that Yelk will not have the fate that a lot of people expect it to have—that in the next few months they might break up.
 My only hope is that will not happen, because a lot of people have put faith in them.

-A.W.: In what ways has the cooperation with the RPA benefited the ARF and Armenia in general?
+R.J.: In what ways has the cooperation with the RPA benefited the ARF and Armenia in general?

 G.M.: I think just in the period before the official election campaigning period started, when the former Prime Minister [Hovik Abrahamyan] resigned, it was actually clear that the RPA had problems within itself.
 I believe this partially continues today too, with those who were not in favor of the constitutional changes, since those changes narrowed their influence—not only in politics, but in the economy and throughout the country.